 With the spoiled surprise in your mind, you spend about the first hour of the film as Daniel Craig discovers that he lived in the house where a killer did and believes that Peter Ward is now targeting his family waiting to get to the point we remember from the trailer where the doctor at the asylum (Brian Murray) patiently explains to Daniel Craig that he is Peter Ward.
 It feels impossible to engage with any of the suspense when we know from the outset that we are only being misdirected.
 Critics and audiences responded with overwhelming negativity and Dream House died a quick death at the box-office.

 Production company Morgan Creek’s choice to give everything away in the trailer was such an ill-advised decision that stars Daniel Craig and Rachel Weisz (who both met on the set and later married) refused to take part in the publicity campaign for the film.
-There was also the highly contentious issue surrounding Morgan Creek have a bad habit of interfering with final cuts of films when it comes to genre films – insisting that additional material be shot to spice up both The Exorcist III (1990) and Nightbreed (1990) and most notoriously dumping Paul Schrader’s original Dominion: Prequel to the Exorcist (2005) and having the entire film reshot as something more visceral with Exorcist: The Beginning (2004).
+There was also highly contentious issues surrounding Morgan Creek who have a bad habit of interfering with final cuts of films when it comes to genre films – insisting that additional material be shot to spice up both The Exorcist III (1990) and Nightbreed (1990) and most notoriously dumping Paul Schrader’s original Dominion: Prequel to the Exorcist (2005) and having the entire film reshot as something more visceral with Exorcist: The Beginning (2004).
 Here they announced themselves unhappy with the unscary film that director Jim Sheridan turned in and conducted reshoots.
 This resulted in Sheridan suing (although failing) to have his name removed from the credits and publicly denouncing Dream House following its release.